Bali Is a Top Island With Peak Accommodations

 Graceful Balinese design meshes with Italian high style at the quietly glamorous Bulgari Resort Bali.
 This exquisite resort, opened by the Bulgari design house’s hotel arm, is sumptuous, sleek and seamlessly in sync with Bali’s reverence of tranquil nature.
 Dramatically set atop a cliff nearly 500 feet above the Indian Ocean, Bulgari Resort Bali manages to be both ultra-exclusive and warm-hearted.

 Most of the resort’s 59 very private accommodations are lovely one-bedroom ocean-view villas of nearly 1,000 square feet, with a walled garden and plunge pool.
 Guests can savor a grill restaurant, a Balinese kitchen and Il Ristorante, run by Italian celeb chef Luca Fantin.
 More to experience: top East Bali surfing, a superb spa and the famed Uluwatu Temple, a beautiful walk away.

 And now for something completely different: Capella Ubud, Bali is an ultra-luxurious "tented camp.”
 Its 22 one-bedroom tented villas are set deep in the jungle flora and fauna — yet offer every tech convenience there is.
 Set in a verdant rainforest, the resort is only 20 minutes from Bali's creative hub, Ubud.

-Capella Ubud offers a full complement of cultural immersion experiences with Balinese artisans, chefs, and healers.
-Active guests can experience jungle boot camp workouts, mountain bike ridge tours, and more.
-On-site, guests enjoy a unique cistern pool, a gym within an armory tent, and a Balinese spa, Jiwa Asian Street Food Barbecue cooks up out-of-the-ordinary dining.
+Capella Ubud offers a full complement of cultural immersion experiences with Balinese artisans, chefs and healers.
+Active guests can experience jungle boot camp workouts, mountain bike ridge tour, and more.
+On-site, guests enjoy a unique cistern pool, a gym within an armory tent and a Balinese spa, Jiwa Asian Street Food Barbecue cooks up out-of-the-ordinary dining.